teleconsys/.github/profile/README.md

 ## Our goal

 At [Teleconsys](https://www.teleconsys.it/) we try to make innovation simple and open.
-We are working on projects regarding next-generation technologies such as **Distributed Ledger Technologies** and **Blockchain**, **Artificial Intelligence** and **Quantum Computing**.
+We are working on projects regarding next-generation technologies such as **Distributed Ledger Technologies** and **Blockchain**, **Artificial Intelligence**, and **Quantum Computing**.
 We want to share with the community some of the tools we develop in our journey toward digital innovation :rocket:

-Stay tuned or get involved!
+Stay tuned, or get involved!

 :bulb: Distributed solutions
 ---